Indore: 24-hr COVID control room monitors home isolated patients | Law-Order

 "The patients contact us through helpline number - 1075 and through 'Sarthak' app.
 In case of an emergency, the rapid response team visits the patient's home for treatment," Dongre said.
 He further informed that the people who have returned from foreign countries are also home quarantined as per the COVID guidelines and they are also monitored through video calls.

 "Indore recorded 477 positive cases in last 24-hours, taking the cumulative cases in the district to 65,373," the district health department informed on Tuesday.
-A total of 411 people have succumbed to the disease in Indore.
+A total of 947 people have succumbed to the disease in Indore, while 62,186 people have recovered from the disease till now.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)